Omsh888/Nexus-Retail/README.md

 1. Opend the backend project (billingsoftware) in your favorite IDE (preferrably IntelliJ IDEA)
 2. Open application.properties file, add your aws, razorpay access key and secret key (Don't use mine, it won't work)
-3. Create the database with name billing_app
+3. Create the database with name nexux_retail_db
 4. Start the application
     It will automatically create the tables.
 Now we need to insert admin record --